-143 Lighting correction is a necessary step when using images cut from core table photos because the light 144 source used for the original photos was co-located with the camera above the center of the core table, resulting in the 145 center of the picture being brighter than the edges (Schaaf and Thurow, 1994; Nederbragt and Thurow, 2001, 2005).
-146 This effect is illustrated by profiles of lightness from H S L (hue, saturation, lightness) representations of section 147 images plotted together (Fig. 2A inset).
-For these sections the variability of the intensity of lightness, excepting 148 some spikes representing darker layers, is around 50 units of lightness (out of a full scale of 0 - 255).
-The difference 149 from the center to the ends of the best-fit line to the profiles is approximately 25 lightness units, so uneven lighting 150 has a significant effect on the section images.
-When the core table photos are viewed, the observer's eyes and mind make a correction and the uneven lighting seems subtle, but we have found that when stringing section images 151 152 together to make a composite core image the 1.5 m long lighter/darker cycles are readily apparent.
-As many ocean 153 drilling sediment cores vary in lightness as a function of carbonate and/or biogenic silica content (e.g. Balsam et al., 154 1999), lighting cycles in core images degrade the usefulness of core color or lightness profiles as proxies for other 155 properties of interest or for spectral analysis.
-Thus CODD processing of core table photos includes a step which fits 156 a line to the lightness profiles and then applies a "flattening" filter which brightens the section images away from the 157 center according to the fit.
-While not perfect, the process removes most of the 1.5 m color cyclicity (Fig. 2B).
-There 158 is also lighting variation across the core box images that can produce a 9/10 m cycle in the spliced composite 159 images.
-It appears to be somewhat more diffuse than the along-core section variation and hasn't hindered the present 160 work.
-We are developing a process to correct for lighting variation of the entire core box image prior to cutting the 161 individual section images.
-This may also allow us to remove the color cast present in many of the older core box 162 images, such as the purplish hue seen in Fig. 2A.
+scale of 0-255).
+The difference from the center to the ends of the best-fit line to the profiles is approximately 25 lightness units, so uneven lighting has a significant effect on the section images.
+When the core table photos are viewed, the observer's eyes and mind make a correction and the uneven lighting seems subtle, but we have found that when stringing section images together to make a composite core image the 1.5 m long lighter/darker cycles are readily apparent.
+As many ocean drilling sediment cores vary in lightness as a function of carbonate and/or biogenic silica content (e.g., Balsam et al., 1999), lighting cycles in core images degrade the usefulness of core color or lightness profiles as proxies for other properties of interest or for spectral analysis.
+Thus, CODD processing of core table photos includes a step which fits a line to the lightness profiles and then applies a "flattening" filter which brightens the section images away from the center according to the fit.
+While not perfect, the process removes most of the 1.5 m color cyclicity (Fig. 2b).
+There is also lighting variation across the core box images that can produce a 9/10 m cycle in the spliced composite images.
+It appears to be somewhat more diffuse than the along-core section variation and has not hindered the present work.
+We are developing a process to correct for lighting variation in the entire core box image prior to cutting the individual section images.
+This may also allow us to remove the color cast present in many of the older core box images, such as the purplish hue seen in Fig. 2a.

-164 2.3 Splicing, Stretching, and Squeezing
+2.3 Splicing, stretching, and squeezing

-165 In the same manner that sections may be strung together to make a composite core image, extracted splice 166 sections of core images from different holes can be merged into a single scaled spliced site image (Fig. 3a).
-Splicing 167 is a 2 step process, the first of which involves offsetting the mbsf depth for individual cores to a composite depth by 168 aligning features in data collected from multiple holes.
-It is worth noting here that it is rare that all features in 169 individual cores from different holes align - as coring disturbance (e.g. extension or compression at the top and 170 bottom of piston cores, see Ruddiman et al, 1987 for an in depth discussion) or natural variability mean that while 171 one feature may align, another is offset (e.g. Lisiecki and Herbert, 2007).
-The individual setting the splice (the 172 correlator) makes a decision as to which feature to align based on overall considerations of the splicing process.
-173 Once the core offsets are set, the correlator chooses tie points between holes to produce as complete a sedimentary
+In the same manner that sections may be strung together to make a composite core image, extracted splice sections of core images from different holes can be merged into scaled spliced site image (Fig. 3a).
+Splicing is a two-step process, the first of which involves offsetting the m b.s.f. depth for individual cores to a composite depth by aligning features in data collected from multiple holes.
+It is worth noting here that it is rare that all features in individual cores from different holes align - coring disturbance (e.g., extension or compression at the top and bottom of piston cores; see Ruddiman et al., 1987, for an in depth discussion) or natural variability means that while one feature may align, another is offset (e.g., Lisiecki and Herbert, 2007).
+The individual setting the splice (the correlator) makes a decision as to which feature to align based on overall considerations of the splicing process.
+Once the core offsets are set, the correlator chooses tie points between holes to produce as complete a sedimentary record as possible while avoiding any possible duplication.
+In the past this has been done using data profiles of properties measured on whole round core sections - primarily density